NeuroTechX/ntx_slack_archive/cloudbrain.md

  >I'm pretty sure they are traveling but they offer data injestion through your own account and are working on modules to do black box physiology data.

+8/25/2017 4:24 PM

+ **fred-simard** :

+ >ah ok, so the data analytics takes place in a black box.